-RIGHTS RESPONSIBIL TIES 1.
-To attend school in the District in which one's legal parent or legal guardian resides and receive a free and appropriate public education from age 5 to 21, as provided by law.
-To attend school daily, re time, perform assignmer highest quality work pos to learn, and be granted receive a good educatior its, strive to do the sible, be prepared the opportunity to 2.
-To expect that school will be a safe, orderly and purposeful place for all students to gain an education and to be treated fairly.
-To be aware of all rules a regulating students' beh themselves in accordanc guidelines. avior and conduct 3.
-To be respected as an individual and treated courteously, fairly and respectfully by other students and school staff.
-To respect everyone in th and to treat others courte respectfully. • 4.
-To express one's opinion verbally or in writing.
-To express opinions and manner so as not to offe restrict the right and priv nd, slander, or 5.
-To dress in such a way as to express one's identity and personality.
-To dress appropriately in the dress code. accordance with 6.
-To be afforded equal and appropriate educational opportunities, including access to extracurricular and afterschool programs.
-To be aware of available programs in order to use capabilities to their maxi and develop one's 7.
-To take part in all school activities on an equal basis regardless of race, color, creed, religion, religious practices, sex, sexual orientation, gender/gender identity, national To work to the best of or academic and extracurric well as being fair and sup cular activities, as origin, ethnic group, political affiliation, age, marital status, or disability.
+- To attend school in the District in which one's legal parent or legal guardian resides and receive a free and appropriate public education from age 5 to 21, as provided by law. - To expect that school will be a safe, orderly and purposeful place for all students to gain an education and to be treated fairly. - To be respected as an individual and treated courteously, fairly and respectfully by other students and school staff. - 4.
+To express one's opinion verbally or in writing. - 5.
+To dress in such a way as to express one's identity and personality. - To be afforded equal and appropriate educational opportunities, including access to extracurricular and afterschool programs. - To take part in all school activities on an equal basis regardless of race, color, creed, religion, religious practices, sex, sexual orientation, gender/gender identity, national